KOBB-FM

 In 1984, it aired a Top-40 music format, competing against KCDQ.
-A few decades later when it became KOBB-FM, it began airing an oldies music format.
-The station derives most of its programming from Scott Shannon's The True Oldies Channel.
-As of July 2009, KOBB-FM was the only station in Montana to carry The True Oldies Channel.

 The station was assigned the KOBB-FM call sign by the Federal Communications Commission on April 11, 1997.
-Before oldies, the station carried a country music format as "The Kat".
+The station previously carried a country music format as "The Kat".
+Later, it began airing an oldies music format.
+The station derived most of its programming from Scott Shannon's The True Oldies Channel.

 On June 3, 2018, KOBB-FM and its sister stations went off the air.
 Effective December 6, 2019, the licenses for KOBB-FM and its sister stations were involuntary assigned from Reier Broadcasting Company to Richard J. Samson, as Receiver.
 The licenses for these stations were sold to Desert Mountain Broadcasting Licenses LLC for $300,000 in a deal completed on January 31, 2022.

 Translators

 KOBB-FM programming is also carried on a broadcast translator station to extend or improve the coverage area of the primary station.